-Allan to start for Brazil against Paraguay
+Allan To Start For Brazil Against Paraguay

+Tite confirmed Allan would replace Casemiro in midfield for Brazil's Copa America quarter-final against Paraguay.

-Casemiro is suspended after picking up a second yellow card in the group stage during his side's 5-0 thrashing of Peru on Sunday (AEST).
+Casemiro is suspended after picking up a second yellow card in the group stage during his side's 5-0 thrashing of Peru on Saturday.

 Fernandinho was another option for Tite, but the Manchester City midfielder is still battling a knee injury and the coach said Allan would start in Porto Alegre on Thursday.